 (Cover picture courtesy of Goodreads.)

-[Full disclosure: I received a free ebook in conjunction with the blog tour in exchange for an honest review.]
+[Full disclosure: I received and accepted a NetGalley invitation from the author to receive a free ebook in exchange for an honest review.]

 I give this book 5/5 stars.